-Undergraduate student (and long time programmer) with experience in C++, Go, Rust and python.
+Undergraduate student (and long time programmer) with experience in C++, Go, Rust, C#, Python and V.

-I have worked on reverse engineering, breaking and improving products by Valve, writing MSVC backend support for V and collating statistics from game servers and writing toy parsers for languages.
+I have worked on reverse engineering, breaking and improving products by Valve, fixing bugs and writing backends for V, collating statistics from game servers and writing toy parsers for languages.

 go-forgery, a project to replace the aging Hammer editor

 An attempt to rewrite steamclient.dll - The binary that communicates to the steam servers.
 This project is built on top of my original work on this that started with Argon.
 Argonx is written in C++ supporting all major platforms. it mimics the steamclient server/client model along with exposing the interfaces with minimal code repetition (look at rpcdetail.hh for some template magic).

 A service that tracks CSGO matchmaking and server statistics.
 It can be used to show overall trends, the effect of updates on the playerbase and (most importantly...) which maps are most played and have the lowest queue times.

 Originally intended to be a compileable, modifiable and extendable version of the 2007 Hammer editor utilising the original source code.
 After many days trawling through DLL hell trying to get the seperate components of the Source SDK to work nicely together, Forgery is being rewritten from the ground up in Go - utilizing imgui for UI and OpenGL for rendering.

 Simple, concise REST api for common functions that I require.
 It is written in Go in ~200 lines and right now only provides a simple file upload service with authentication for multiple "admins" and "users".
 These files are then served with nginx via i.f1ssi0n.com.